 How will I feel emotionally after a molar pregnancy?

 Although the removal of a molar pregnancy is not the termination of a developing child, it is still a loss.
 Even when an embryo is present, it does not have the opportunity to develop into a child.
 Most women discover that they are dealing with a molar pregnancy after the discovery and anticipation of being pregnant.
-Dreams, plans and hopes are cancelled all at once; it is still a significant loss.
+Dreams, plans, and hopes are canceled all at once; it is still a significant loss.